alanwhelan1978/twinklers-montessori/README.md

 #### Colour

 I have used blues as my main colour theme for the website.
+These are colors that the client selected as they use them in their other marketing collateral.
 Light blue for background and dark blue for text.
 This will help with Accessibility for visually impaired users.

 #### Typography